• Skip to primary navigation

 6. Check Power Plan Settings

-The problem of Black Desktop Background in Windows 10 can also be due to Power Settings in Control Panel.
+The problem of Black Desktop Background can also be caused due to Power Settings on your computer.

-6. On the next screen, expand the item for Desktop background settings and make sure that Slide Show is set to Available (See image below).
+4. On the next screen, expand Desktop background settings entry and make sure Slide Show is set to Available.

-Enable Slide Show for Background in Windows 10
+Enable Slide Show for Background Option in Windows

 If Slide Show option was disabled, enable the option for Slide Show and then set a Wallpaper of your choice by going to Settings > Personalization >Background.